tkbss/CryptoWorkBench/CryptoScript/InfoDocs/Info.Parameters.md

 # Parameters

 List of all parameters used in CRYPTO-SCRIPT.
+A parameter is defined by a '#' followed by the parameter name and a colon: '#'PARAMETER_NAME ':' PARAMETER_VALUE

 ---

-- #MECH: Mechanism parameter specifying the cryptographic algorithm used.
+- MECH: Mechanism parameter specifying the cryptographic algorithm used.
 Information about each mechanism can be obtained through Info(mechanism).
-    - MECHANISM INCLUDED:
+    - MECHANISM VALUES:
         - RSA-PSS
         - RSA-OAEP
         - ECDSA